ethandasi/ScientificPython/README.md

 ## Project Description

 This project is developed as part of the curriculum at UPSSITECH, an engineering school in Toulouse, France.
 The project is carried out during a semester abroad at Pázmány Péter Catholic University (PPKE) in Budapest, Hungary.
-The goal of the project is to implement a system for mobile robot localization and control in a 2D environment using both odometry and landmark perception.
+The goal of the project is to implement a system for mobile robot localization and control in a 2D environment using both odometry and landmark perception and in a Mujoco 3D simulation environment.
 Additionally, the system aims to integrate A* algorithm for path planning with obstacles.

 ## Program Description